UPTokenizing/digitalIdentity/README.md

    - Instance type: `db.t3.micro` or higher
    - Storage: 20 GB (General Purpose SSD)
    - Enable EC2 connectivity
-   - Select the desired instance that will connect to the Database (Ex: TokenizingEC2)
+   - Select the desired instance that will connect to the Database (Ex, TokenizingEC2)
-   - Select security group used by the EC2 instance
+   - Select the security group used by the EC2 instance
-   - Note down endpoint, port, username and password.
+   - Note down the endpoint, port, username, and password.

 3. **Configure RDS Security Group**
    - Allow or verify inbound connections on port `3306`.